 INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE

-To the Board of Directors Regional Nutrition Assistance, Inc. Scott, Louisiana
+To the Board of Directors St. Amant's DCH, Inc. Denham Springs, Louisiana

 Report on Compliance for Each Major Federal Program